-DAVID McGRATH: ARTIST’S STATEMENT (11 April 2017)
+DAVID McGRATH: ARTIST’S STATEMENT 4 July 2017)

-Another topical work from 2015, “Pool" is inspired by the carpet-bombing of Homs in Syria.
+Another topical work from 2015, “Pool", has been inspired by the carpet-bombing of Homs in Syria.
 It uses household packaging detritus - polystyrene, cardboard, perspex etc. - to juxtapose war zones and children’s play.
 Taking my cue from Anselm Kiefer, Antoni Tapies, and Hannah Hoch, among others, my dark green and khaki slab, ”Hopscotch", refers to the Troubles in the north of Ireland.
-A recent commission centred on the execution of the first English martyr, St Alban, who - curiously - was also a Roman soldier.
+A recent commission was centred on the execution of the first English martyr, St Alban, who - curiously - was also a Roman soldier.
 In these works and others, I am looking to confront spectators rather than reassure them.

-I am inspired by those artists whose work constitutes a statement against oppression: Max Beckmann, Marlene Dumas, Francis Bacon and their successors.
-These are practitioners whose stance is often implicit rather than explicit, disrupting or questioning the space it occupies.
+I am inspired by those artists whose output constitutes a statement against oppression: Max Beckmann, Marlene Dumas, Francis Bacon and their successors.
+These are practitioners whose stance is often implicit rather than explicit, disrupting or questioning the space their work occupies.
 As I address the conundrum of separate planes on a two-dimensional surface, my aim is to involve the viewer with contradictory perspectives, gestural colour, and challenging themes.
 Tied to this is my fascination for gestural marks and damaged surfaces: the Parisian photographer Brassai's brilliant work on graffiti, for example, is a constant source of ideas, with its demonic archetypes crudely and hurriedly gouged into plaster.